-Use of NVD within the Amberley Control Zone is an essential part of C17 Raise, Train and Sustainment (RTS) activities.
+Use of NVD within the Amberley domestic airspace is an essential part of C17 Raise, Train and Sustainment (RTS) activities.
 Crews flying these sorties conduct similar tactical approaches as those flown during daylight hours with the NVD elements of a sortie being carried out.
-36SQN Operations will issue a request to AMB ABOC for base wide restrictions on the use of non-NVD compatible lighting (if required) and exclusive airfield/runway use to enhance training outcomes.
-As the infrared (IR) lights are placed on the painted Assault Landing Zone (ALZ), at a minimum exclusive runway use is mandatory.
-Operations may continue to the other runway.
+If required, 36SQN Operations will issue a request to AMB ABOC for base wide restrictions on the use of non-NVD compatible lighting and exclusive airfield/runway use to enhance training outcomes.